darvil82/lanat-docs/Lanat/topics/Command-template-Inheritance.md

 # Command Template Inheritance

 As previously mentioned, a command template must always inherit from `CommandTemplate`.
-However, it must be noted that a class can inherit from any other class as long as in the end of the inheritance chain there is a class that extends `CommandTemplate`.
+However, it must be noted that a template class can inherit from any other class as long as in the end of the inheritance chain there is a class that extends
+`CommandTemplate`.
 This can be useful for creating more "generic" command templates that **can be used as a base** for other command templates.